20 Raiders of Liez

 Josah walked away, looking out to sea.
 “Bon Abbi must be in the middle of their harvest by now,” he thought.

 They did the impossible and collected weapons.
 But it’s been three days since they came to Rona Island.
 If they can rescue Caleb today, and the rains hold off for a day, they may get back to Bon Abbi.

 Captain Munro walked over to Josah.
-“You alright?”
+“You all right?”

 He turned and nodded his head.
 “I have put everyone I care for in danger.”

-“Danger was coming anyways, Josah.
-There is an evil stirring like something I have never seen before.
+“Danger was coming anyway, Josah.
+There is an evil stirring like nothing I have seen before.
 Don’t worry about Caleb.
 We’ll get him back.”

 “I know,” Josah agreed.
 “But at what price?”